tiangolo/issue-manager/README.md

 }
 ```

-And then after you write a keyword and start its config, like `"answered": {}`, it will autocomplete the internal config keys, like `delay`, `users`, `message`.
+And then after you write a keyword and start its config, like `"answered": {}`, it will autocomplete the internal config keys, like `delay`, `message`.
 And will validate its contents.

 It's fine to leave the `$schema` in the `config` on the `.yml` file, it will be discarded and won't be used as a label.

 ### A complete example

 **Note**: you probably don't need all the configs, the examples above should suffice for most cases.
-But if you want to allow other users to use keywords/labels in HTML comments, or want to make the GitHub action _not_ remove the labels if someone adds a new comment, this can help as an example:
+But if you want to make the GitHub action _not_ remove the labels if someone adds a new comment, this can help as an example:

 ```yml
 name: Issue Manager